Find a Lender-Approved Local Conveyancer in Hebden Bridge

 Recently asked questions about conveyancing in Hebden Bridge

-I own a renovated Georgian property in Hebden Bridge.
-Conveyancing practitioner represented me and The Royal Bank of Scotland.
-I did a free Land Registry search last week and I saw two entries: one for freehold, another for leasehold under the exact same address.
-Is it worth asking The Royal Bank of Scotland to clarify?
+My wife and I own a renovated Georgian property in Hebden Bridge.
+Conveyancing practitioner acted for me and Norwich and Peterborough Building Society.
+I did a free Land Registry search last week and I saw a couple of entries: the first freehold, another for leasehold with the matching address.
+Is it worth asking Norwich and Peterborough Building Society to clarify?

-You should review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Hebden Bridge and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also check the situation with your conveyancing practitioner who conducted the purchase.
+It is not completely unheard of in Hebden Bridge and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also check the situation with the conveyancing practitioner who conducted the conveyancing.

 Last updated